-DECLARE that the Rio 2016 Olympic and Paralympic Games are a space of harmony and friendship for the countries taking part and include a program that encourages equality, inclusion, and peace;

-DECLARE that the Rio 2016 Olympic and Paralympic Games will have peace as their leitmotif and include a program that promotes the aspirations of this Declaration, not only in the host country, but also in the more than 200 countries and territories taking part

-APPLAUD the holding of the Toronto 2015 Pan American and Parapan American Games which proceeded in an environment of peace among the sports men and women of the different countries that took part;

-COMMEND the selection of Tokyo, Japan, as the host city of the next Summer Olympic and Paralympic Games in 2020, and PyeongChang, Republic of Korea, as the host city of the next Winter Olympic and Paralympic Games in 2018;

-URGE the use of sports as a means for promoting the development of children and youth and reinforcing their education; preventing illness and promoting health, including drug abuse prevention; empowering women and girls; strengthening the inclusion of persons with disabilities as well as drawing attention to their potential and stimulating their participation in development; and facilitating social inclusion, conflict prevention, and peacebuilding;

-REQUEST the General Secretariat of the Organization of American States, with the support of its member countries, to adopt the necessary measures to promote this Declaration.
+- 1. That the Rio 2016 Olympic and Paralympic Games are a space of harmony and friendship among the participating countries and to include programming that encourages the values of equity, inclusion, and peace. - 2.
+That the Rio 2016 Olympic and Paralympic Games will unfold under the banner of peace and include programming that promotes the aspirations of this Declaration in both the host country and the more than 200 participating countries and territories. - 3.
+That we laud the holding of the Toronto 2015 Pan American and Parapan American Games, which proceeded in an atmosphere of peace among the sportsmen and sportswomen from the different countries taking part. - 4.
+That we commend the selection of Tokyo, Japan, as the host city of the next Summer Olympic and Paralympic Games in 2020, and PyeongChang, Republic of Korea, as the host city of the next Winter Olympic and Paralympic Games in 2018. - 5.
+That we encourage the use of sport as a vehicle to foster development and strengthen education for children and young persons; prevent disease and promote health, including prevention of drug abuse; empower girls and women; foster the inclusion and bring visibility to the potential of persons with disabilities by promoting their engagement in development; and facilitate social inclusion, conflict prevention, and peacebuilding. - 6.
+That we request the General Secretariat of the Organization of American States to adopt the necessary measures, with the support of its member states, to promote this Declaration.

-DECLARATION CLIMATE CHANGE, FOOD SECURITY AND MIGRATION IN THE AMERICAS
+DECLARATION ON CLIMATE CHANGE, FOOD SECURITY, AND MIGRATION IN THE AMERICAS